-The language was nearly extinct by 1990 as most children were not learning it as a first language anymore.
-However, there are some efforts to keep it alive.
-There are now language immersion schools and a few radio stations that broadcast in Sorbian.
+The language was nearly extinct by 1990 as most children were no longer learning it as a first language.
+However, there are some efforts to keep it alive—language immersion schools and a few radio stations now broadcast in Sorbian.

-So as you can see, there are a variety of dialects spoken all throughout Germany – some similar to each other, and some with their own unique features.
+So, as you can see, there are a variety of dialects spoken throughout Germany – some similar to each other and some with their unique features.

-While Standard German is understood by most people in the country, it’s interesting to note the various dialects that make up the German language landscape.
+While most people in the country understand Standard German, it’s interesting to note the various dialects that make up the German language landscape.

 What languages are taught in German schools?

-At school, German children learn English for 5 years.
-And then aged 11 or 12 begin to learn French.
-At age 16 they start learning Spanish, Italian, or Russian.
-If they want to learn a fourth language, they can choose between Turkish and Indonesian.
+At school, German children learn English for five years.
+And then, aged 11 or 12, begin to learn French.
+At age 16, they start learning Spanish, Italian, or Russian.
+They can choose between Turkish and Indonesian if they want to learn a fourth language.

 English as a second foreign language

-Many people in Germany also speak English, due to the large number of Anglophone tourists and business people who visit or do business there.
-German is the second most popular language for English speakers to learn, after Spanish.
+Many people in Germany also speak English due to the large number of Anglophone tourists and business people who visit or do business there.
+German is the second most popular language for English speakers to learn.

 English is taught in most schools from a young age so that people have a basic understanding of the language.
 There are also a number of English-language schools in Germany that offer more intensive and specialized classes.

-So, while German is the predominant language spoken in Germany, there are other languages and dialects spoken there as well.
-And, many Germans do know at least some English.
+So, while German is the predominant language spoken in Germany, other languages and dialects are also spoken there.
+And many Germans do know at least some English.
 Due to the increasing popularity of English as a second foreign language in schools, many Germans are learning English.